Tom Gleave

 Group Captain Thomas Percy Gleave CBE (6 September 1908 – June 1993) was a British fighter pilot during the Battle of Britain.
 He was shot down in his Hurricane the summer of 1940 and grievously burned.
 He was one of the first patients treated by Sir Archibald McIndoe at the Queen Victoria Hospital, East Grinstead, and became the first and only Chief Guinea Pig.

 Life

 Gleave was educated at Westminster High School and Liverpool Collegiate School.
 He joined the Sefton Tanning Company in 1924 and began flying, earning a private pilot's license in 1928.
 In 1930 he was commissioned into the RAF where he excelled; by 1933 he was a member of the RAF aerobatic team.
 After a period as a flying instructor he joined RAF Bomber Command on 1 January 1939.

 At the outbreak of war Gleave requested a return to RAF Fighter Command, which was granted.
 By June 1940 he was in command of 253 Squadron, flying Hurricanes.
 Command was handed to Squadron Leader H Starr in August 1940, but Gleave resumed command when Starr was shot down on 31 August.
-Gleave's tally by the time he was shot down was five Messerschmitt 109s (in a single day) and one Junkers 88.
+Gleave's tally by the time he was shot down was five Messerschmitt Bf 109s (in a single day) and one Junkers Ju 88.